Thinkwise/docs/docs/sf/advanced.md

 #### Application languages

-This screen provides Overview of the languages that are available within the Software Factory.
+This screen provides an overview of the languages that are available within the Software Factory.

 #### Controls

-This screen provides Overview of the Controls that are available within the Software Factory.
+This screen provides an overview of the controls that are available within the Software Factory.

 #### Shift codes

-This is Overview of the shift codes that are available for defining key combinations.
+This is an overview of the shift codes that are available for defining key combinations.

 #### ASCII codes

-This is Overview of the ASCII codes that are available for defining key combinations.
+This is an overview of the ASCII codes that are available for defining key combinations.

 #### Font faces

 These are the font faces that can be used in the layout of the application.
 Additional font faces can be added here.
 Make sure these fonts are available in the operating systems.

+#### Colors

+This is an overview of colors with their name and where they are used.

 #### Task types